amessinger/ember-nested-resource/README.md

 ## TL;DR

-This test application implements and showcases *a* solution for REST nested resources.
+This test application implements and showcases *a* solution for handling REST nested resources.

 It does so with an [adapter mixin](./app/mixins/sub-resource-adapter.js) overriding the `buildURL()` method.

 ## Proposed API

-> Make your sub resource's adapter extend the mixin.
+> Make your sub-resource's adapter extends the mixin.

 In the sub-resource's adapter ([see example](./app/adapters/comment.js)):
 ```js